itsnehagarg/KubernetesInAction/KubernetesLessons/Lesson1K8sPods.md

-# ✨ Some basic commands for Pods in Kubernetes:
+# ✨ Pods in Kubernetes:

 ### 1. how many pods exists in the system?